Language policy in Ukraine: 2023 changes to national minorities' rights

 On 8 December 2022, the Ukrainian parliament passed a bill that amends some laws on the rights of national minorities in light of the Council of Europe’s expert assessment and in order to meet one of the European Commission’s criteria for the opening of Ukrainian European Union membership negotiations.
 These changes, in force from 8 January 2023, entitled privately-owned institutions of higher education to freely choose the language of study if it is an official language of the European Union, while ensuring that persons studying at such institutions study the state language Ukrainian as a separate academic discipline.
 It also guaranteed to national minorities whose mother tongue is among official languages of the European Union the right to use corresponding national minority language in the educational process along with Ukrainian.

 The law ensured that pupils who had begun their general secondary education before 1 September 2018 in the language of the corresponding national minority, will have the right to continue to receive such education until the completion of their full secondary education in accordance with the rules that applied before the Law of Ukraine "On protecting the functioning of the Ukrainian language as the state language" came into force on 16 July 2019.

+2025 amendments

+In 2025 the Ukrainian parliament approved a draft law that excluded Russian and "Moldovan" from the list of minority languages that are subject to protection under the European Charter for Regional or Minority Languages, also replacing the term "Jewish language" with Hebrew and adding several other languages.
+This law was signed by the president on 12 June 2026, hence providing protection to eighteen languages: Belarusian, Bulgarian, Crimean Tatar, Czech, Gagauz, German, Greek, Hebrew, Hungarian, Karaim, Krymchak, Polish, Romani, Romanian, Rumeika, Slovak, Urum, and Yiddish.